How to identify constellations - Exam

 B) Due to atmospheric conditions.

-C) Due to the expansion of the universe.
+C) Due to the Earth's rotation.

 D) Due to the movement of the stars themselves.